JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-viewmodel.md

 you need to provide at least an initializer as an argument.

 If only an initializer is provided, the library creates a default factory under the hood.
-But you can implement your own factories and call more explicit versions of the common `viewModel()` function, just like with Jetpack Compose.
+But you can implement your own factories and call more explicit versions of the common `viewModel(...)` function, just like with Jetpack Compose.